jcchurch/APSUJavaCamp/01_Introduction/01_Introduction.md

 - Developers, using a **programming language**, translate a problem into that language, creating **code**.
 - Developers then pass that **code** into a **compiler**.
 This creates a file called an executable.
-They give that file to someone like you.
+They give that file to someone who will use the software.
-- You then ask the **operating system** (such as Windows, Mac OSX, or Linux) to then see the original code in action.
+- The user will then ask the **operating system** (such as Windows, Mac OSX, or Linux) to then see the code in action.

 You will become the **developer** at this camp.